 What to Expect from Visiting the Isle of Skye in Winter

-Exploring the Isle of Skye in winter will provide you with a completely different experience to visiting in the summer.
-Everything from driving, parking, hiking and camping all require a different rulebook and a more savvy outlook, so make sure you get clued up before you head north.
+There are numerous benefits to visiting the island during winter but everything from driving, parking, hiking and camping all require a different rulebook and a more savvy outlook.
+You’ll need to get clued up before you head north!

 Isle of Skye Winter Weather

-Considering Skye is further north than most of inhabited Canada, its winters are warmer than you might expect.
-That’s not to say they’re not bloody cold, (it will regularly dip well below freezing for days on end) but you probably won’t be needing a full-on snowsuit to explore.
+The lack of man-made drainage on the island means that the terrain soaks up all the rain.
+Although this is a factor year-round, it’s much worse in winter and you should be prepared for very boggy conditions outside of the towns.
+Considering that Skye is further north than most of inhabited Canada, its winters are warmer than you might expect.
+That’s not to say they’re not cold, (it will regularly dip well below freezing for days on end) but you probably won’t be needing a full-on snowsuit to explore.
 Despite this, the wind can get really wild and gusts over 50mph occur frequently!

 The Isle of Skye does sometimes get snow but this mostly falls on the hills.
 However, icy roads are still something that visitors to the island will have to be prepared for.

-Owing to Skye’s proximity to the jet stream, the weather is harder to predict (so never trust the forecast) and conditions on the island can change rapidly.
+Owing to Skye’s proximity to the jet stream, the weather is hard to predict (so never trust the forecast) and conditions on the island can change rapidly.
 Sometimes, you will experience all four seasons in just one day!